pydata/xarray/doc/dask.rst

 this operation will try to load all of your data into memory.
 You should make sure that your dataset is not larger than available memory.

-With the current version of dask, there is no automatic alignment of chunks when performing operations between dask arrays with different chunk sizes.
-If your computation involves multiple dask arrays with different chunks, you may need to explicitly rechunk each array to ensure compatibility.
+For performance you may wish to consider chunk sizes.
+The correct choice of chunk size depends both on your data and on the operations you want to perform.
 With xarray, both converting data to a dask arrays and converting the chunk sizes of dask arrays is done with the :py:meth:`~xarray.Dataset.chunk` method:

 .. ipython:: python
     :suppress: